-GL Staff Analysis DRC Recommendation 4.82 Roofing Standing seam is supported.
-Support The rusted metal appearance has not been supported.
-Naturally weathered material is supported.
-4.89 c Simple design and details The siding meets the intents of the GL.
-However, as stated above, the Support material should be varied from the building to the west.
-1/21 DRC: Members voiced that a small distinction would be good, but it should not be too different, as the nature of the buildings are simplicity.
-A slight differentiation has been provided.
+GL Staff Analysis DRC Recommendation

+4.82 Roofing Standing seam is supported.
+Support

+The rusted metal was revised to be

+bondarized, which is more

+consistent with historic context.

+4.89 c Simple design and details The siding meets the intents of the Support

+GL.
+However, as stated above, the

+material should be varied from the 1/21 DRC: Members voiced that a small

+building to the west. distinction would be good, but it should

+not be too different, as the nature of the

+buildings are simplicity.
+A slight

+differentiation has been provided.

+2/10 DRC: Members voiced support for

+the revised materials.